isc-projects/kea/doc/sphinx/arm/security.rst

 Kea 1.9.2 introduced a new ``auth`` hook point.
 With this new hook point, it is possible to develop an external hook library to extend the access controls, integrate with another authentication authority, or add role-based access control to the Control Agent.
-This hookpoint is also supported by the DHCP and DDNS servers since Kea version 2.7.2.
+This hookpoint was renamed as ``http_auth`` and is also supported by the DHCP and DDNS servers since Kea version 2.7.2.

 .. note: